ArtSna/ArtSna/README.md

 ## Hi there 👋

-I'm Arthur a developer and curious about how things work.
+I'm Arthur, a developer and curious about how things work.

 ### Interests